D M S Lawyers’ Solicitor and Registered Migration Agent, Samantha Schier (MARN 1277094), is able to assist you with your immigration needs including:

 - Australian citizens, Permanent Residents and Eligible New Zealand Citizens

 At D M S Lawyers we can assist you in finding the immigration options available.
-We can advise you on any hurdles or difficulties that you may face and we can prepare detailed submissions to support any application made to the Department of Immigration and Border Protection.
+We can advise you on any hurdles or difficulties that you may face and we can prepare detailed submissions to support any application made to the Department.

 Samantha Schier is bound by the Registered Migration Agents Code of Conduct.